thybag/PHP-SharePoint-Lists-API/readme.md

 # PHP SharePoint Lists API#

-The PHP SharePoint Lists API is designed to make working with SharePoint Lists in PHP easier and more straight forward (no need to worry about SOAP).
+The *PHP SharePoint Lists API* is designed to make working with SharePoint Lists easier and less error prone.
+With it, you no longer need to worry about SOAP and can just get with doing what you actually need to do.
+This library is free for anyone to use and is licensed under the MIT license.

 The current version includes the ability to read, query, edit, delete and add to existing SharePoint lists, plus the ability to query the ListOfLists and to return a lists metadata.

 All methods will return Array as results by default.
 SetReturnType can be used to specify that results should be returned as objects.

-This code is licensed under the MIT Licence and has been tested on SharePoint 2007.
+Tested on SharePoint 2007.

 ### Usage Instructions